 To RAN4 group.

-ACTION: RAN2 kindly asks RAN4 to provide information on the required ATG ground station location accuracy.
+ACTION: RAN2 kindly asks RAN4 to provide information on the required ATG ground station location accuracy, and other information to be included in the signalling to the ATG UE, if any.

 3. Date of Next RAN2 Meetings: